AyanSwarga/alx-pre_course/0x01-git/README.md

-this is my first readme file as a Alx full stack engineethanksmr samuel for today
+this is my first readme file as a Alx full stack enginee thanks mr samuel for today
+God bless Petertos